Hidden Springs Homestead may earn a commission for purchases made after clicking links on this page. Learn More.

 Cooking:

-Note: Save 3 tablespoons of grease for sauteing onions and garlic.
+Note: Save three tablespoons of grease for sauteing onions and garlic.

 While beef is cooking, mince, chop, shred all vegetables that will be used and set aside.